orkestron-ai/software-meta-model/b2-system-design/203-api-and-interfaces.md

 ## 1. Purpose of the Layer

-The **API and Interfaces** layer defines the **capabilities exposed by systems and components as formal interaction contracts**.
+The **API and Interfaces** layer defines how system capabilities are exposed as **formal interaction contracts between components**.

 It describes:

-- what operations are available
+- APIs and operations
-- what inputs are accepted
-- what outputs are returned
+- interaction models (sync / async)
+- requests and responses
-- what commands and functions can be invoked
+- commands and events
+- contracts and compatibility rules

 It answers:

-- What can this system or component do?
+- What can the system do externally?
-- What operations are exposed?
+- How can other components or systems interact with it?
 - What are the exact input/output contracts?
+- What interaction patterns are used?

-This layer defines **logical interfaces independent of transport, protocol, or deployment context**.
+This layer defines **logical interaction contracts independent of transport and infrastructure**.

 ---